đź“– How to create Timer and configure it step-by-step

 • Priority Highest - 9h

-• The timer can be paused by putting the task in Hold status.
+• The timer can be paused by putting the issue in Hold status.

-• The timer is fixed when you close the task or set the resolution.
+• The timer is stopped when you close the issue or set the resolution.

 • The timer restarts when the resolution is removed.